Thirlwall Castle: Meaning of name "Thirlwall"

 "Thirlwall" combines Middle English Thirl, contracted with wall; in context, reference and proximity to Roman-built Hadrian's Wall from which Thirlwall Castle was materially built.
 Thirl [as verb] means "perforated-" or [as noun] "bored-wall", from the Old English þyrel, þyrl, "a hole made through anything, an aperture, orifice" and weall, "wall".
 As used and described in an Atlantic Monthly article, it is referenced as "a small passage built into a wall to allow sheep but not cattle to pass through ... a thirl, or a thawl".
 In Greek, the word Thura "θύρα thýra, [pronounced] thoo'-rah; apparently a primary word (compare "door"); a portal or entrance (the opening or the closure, literally or figuratively): "door, gate".
 The middle English noun thirl likewise references a portal; a through passage, gate or door [thura] through which lambs enter in.
-Book of John (KJV), tenth chapter conveys this same meaning: "Then said Jesus unto them again, Verily, verily, I say unto you, I am the door [thura] of the sheep.
+The Gospel of John (King James Version), tenth chapter conveys this same meaning: "Then said Jesus unto them again, Verily, verily, I say unto you, I am the door [thura] of the sheep.
 I am the door [thura]: by me if any man enter in, he shall be saved, and shall go in and out, and find pasture."
 (John 10:7;9).
-Thirl, corresponding identically in meaning to Greek thura, conjoined with wall then forms Thirlwall having reference to Roman-built Hadrian's Wall between Northeast England and Scotland in Northumbria.
+Thirl, corresponding identically in meaning to Greek thura, conjoined with wall then forms Thirlwall, having reference to the Roman-built Hadrian's Wall between Northeast England and Scotland in Northumbria.